 While Xbox Game Pass doesn't always have the latest iteration of a particular sports game franchise, but for a flat monthly fee, you get access to dozens of sports games that'll keep you occupied while waiting for the next one to become available on the platform.

-Here are our picks for the best sports games on Xbox Game Pass that'll help you take full advantage of the subscription.
+Here are my picks for the best sports games on Xbox Game Pass that'll help you take full advantage of the subscription.

 Right off the bat, let me admit: Bassmaster Fishing 2022 isn't exactly highly rated.
 At the end of the day, it's a fishing game.